Lily Evans had never really occurred to Sirius as a person before seventh year.

 A real live person who plopped herself down in the middle-left of Sirius's life, a strange anomaly with laughing eyes and a bright smile.
 Who charmed the shit out of the professors and students and anyone who happened to glance her way.
 That detention first year was probably the last she ever received.

-"What are you doing?" the girl herself asked him when she found him leaning against a window ledge late one afternoon at the end of their seventh year.
+"What are you doing?"
+Lily asked when she found him leaning against a window ledge late one afternoon at the end of their seventh year.

 "Thinking about you," Sirius said.